cardano-foundation/CIPs/CIP-0120/README.md

 ### Acceptance Criteria

-- [ ] This standard is followed for the interim Cardano Constitution
+- [x] This standard is followed for the interim Cardano Constitution
 - [ ] This standard is utilized by two tools reading constitution data from chain
+  - constitution.gov.tools

 ### Implementation Plan